aurora-is-near/doc.aurora.dev/docs/getting-started/explore.md

 ## Future development

-Aurora+ will welcome in Q1 2024 the addition of new features, completing its role of gateway to the ecosystem.
+Aurora+ will welcome in Q2 2024 the addition of new features, completing its role of gateway to the ecosystem.

-### Forwarder (Hyperdrive)

-Our Forwarder product is a component designed to facilitate asset transfers across Aurora Chains from centralised exchanges, even if the exchange does not support a specific Aurora Chain.

-This means that users can for instance withdraw USDT from Binance to any Aurora Chain, even if Binance does not support Aurora Mainnet or any Aurora Chain.
-Hyperdrive leverages the base layer Near on top of which Aurora is deployed to seamlessly move assets in a user-friendly journey, making it more accessible for users to bring assets into Aurora, thus supporting the ecosystem's growth and user engagement.

 ### Bridge to Aurora Chains